US Travel to Cuba

 “Enhance contact with the Cuban people, support civil society in Cuba, or promote the Cuban people’s independence from Cuban authorities and that result in meaningful interactions with individuals in Cuba”

-Here are some recommendations that are considered acceptable by the industry:
+Here are some recommendations that are considered acceptable and fit under the ‘general licence’:

 Furthermore, you should:

-If traveling under the approved ‘Support for the Cuban People’ category, you are not required to be on a tour, but this is certainly recommended.
-Any time spent with your local guide will count towards “promoting independence” and “meaningful interactions”.
-A local guide will help you immerse yourself in Cuban culture, interact more with the Cuban people and make your time in Cuba more stress and hassle free.
+If you’re traveling under the approved ‘Support for the Cuban People’ category, you aren’t required to be on a tour, however it is very much recommended.
+And it’s worth noting that any time spent with a local guide will count towards “promoting independence” and “meaningful interactions”with the Cuban people.

 Legal tours for U.S. Citizens